 - Bezel: Aluminum insert

-Known for its clean no-date dial and exceptionally long production run, the reference 5513 is often regarded as the purest expression of the Submariner’s tool-watch roots.
-Its uncluttered layout, balanced proportions, and focus on core diving functionality have made it a benchmark reference for collectors who value simplicity and purpose-driven design.
+Known for its clean no-date dial and exceptionally long production run, the 5513 is often regarded as the purest expression of the Submariner’s tool-watch roots.
+The uncluttered layout, balanced proportions, and focus on core diving functionality have made it a benchmark for collectors who value simplicity.

 Key Specs: